 Naruto's eyes widened, or they would of if they were still there.
 He hoped they were still there.
 But it made sense now; this place and how he wound up here.
 He was dead.
 Sasuke had killed him.

 Sadness swept through him, rocking him to the very core of his being.
 He felt the anger of betrayal and the pain of losing a friend, and worse, the belief that he could of stopped it and failed.
-It hurt more than words can hope to describe.
+It hurt more than anything he'd ever experienced.

 Then something…tugged at him.
-Like something had grabbed him from behind (what would have been) his navel, and it didn't seem like it was gonna let go anytime soon.
+Like something had latched on to him from behind (what would have been) his navel, and it didn't seem like it was gonna let go anytime soon.

 Shinigami did not fail to notice, and he continued with haste.